7 Fast-Casual Eateries Barcelona Locals Love

 If you’re planning to explore the local food scene in Barcelona, what to eat may be top of mind.
 Check out our top picks for unmissable tapas and sweets.read more

-When it comes to tapas, Tickets Barcelona is the hottest ticket in town.
+When it comes to tapas, Tickets Restaurant is the hottest ticket in Barcelona.
 Find out how to get a reservation, how much it costs, and what’s on the menu!read more

 Find out which destinations were endorsed by over 118 million real reviews from global travelers on Booking.com as the best food cities in Spain.read more